-A review of each director's independence is conducted annually by the NRC.
+A review of each director's independence is conducted annually (or as and when circumstances require) by the NRC.
 In determining independence, the NRC takes into consideration whether a director has business relationships with the Company or any of its related companies, and if applicable, whether such relationships could interfere or be reasonably perceived to interfere, with the exercise of the director's independent judgement in acting in the best interests of the Group.

 As at the date of this report, independent directors made up a majority of the Board and non-executive directors make up to 100% of the Board.
 In accordance with Rule 210(5)(d)(iv) of the SGX-ST Listing Manual effective from 11 January 2023, a director will not be independent if he/she has served on the Board for an aggregated period of more than 9 years (whether before or after listing).
 Such director may continue to be considered independent until the conclusion of the next AGM.
 Under the Transitional Practice Note 4 of the SGX-ST Listing Manual, Rule 210(5)(d)(iv) takes effect for an issuer's AGM for the financial year ending on or after 31 December 2023.
+As at the date of this report, none of the independent directors of the Company have served on the Board beyond nine years from the date of their respective appointments.